saharshg/react-boilerplate/README.md

 ## Node version
 Node version used for this boilerplate: [10.15.3]

+## Typescript

+Clone from branch: 'react-boilerplate-ts' for typed codebase

 ## Available Scripts

 In the project directory, you can run: